newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

 ---
 notesMd: >-
-  06/28/23: This task has two calls-to-action: 1) Apply for your License, and 2) Verify your staff is licensed.
+  06/28/23: This task needs to CTA links: 1) "Apply for My License" and 2) "Verify My Staff Are Licensed."
 The CTA button needs to accommodate both.

   CTA 1: "Apply for My License"(https://www.njconsumeraffairs.gov/mbt/Pages/individual.aspx)